asaid03/churn-prediction/README.md

 ### Step 6: Run Unit Tests
-To run test ensure you are in the root directory of the project
+To run the test, ensure you are in the root directory of the project

-Then to run individual test files:
+Then, to run individual test files:

 ```bash
 python -m unittest tests/test_knn.py